Dependents and Tax Credits, Deductions

 Tax Deductions to Claim with Dependents

 Tax deductions work differently than tax credits.
 They both, however, serve to lower your tax liability and increase your refund.
-Find all the deductions you may be able to claim on your return when you claim one or more qualified dependent.
+When you prepare and file your return on eFile.com, we will find all the deductions you may be able to claim on your return when you file with one or more qualified dependent.

 You may be able to claim the Student Loan Interest Deduction for interest paid on a qualified student loan, even if you choose to claim a student tax credit.
 If you decide to claim the deduction, you could reduce your taxable income by up to $2,500 of the student loan interest you have paid for your dependent child.
-You don't need to itemize your deductions to claim this deduction.
+You don't need to itemize your deductions to claim this as the student loan interest deduction is an above-the-line deduction.

 Standard Deduction and Head of Household

-The single or Head of Household (HOH) filing status on your tax return has a direct impact on the standardized deduction amount you will be eligible for.
+The single or head of household (HOH) filing status on your tax return has a direct impact on the standard deduction amount you will be eligible for.
 You do not have to worry about the amount as it will be applied based on your filing status by the eFile.com tax app when you prepare and eFile your taxes.

 - Amount of support you have provided for your dependent during the tax year.